phntm-framework/phntm-lib/README.md

 ## Installation

-Phntm starter project is coming soon, but for now you would need an nginx server, and a mysql database.
+Phntm starter project is coming soon, but for now you would need an apache server, and a mysql database.

 ## Routing